-The second most-mentioned category is Businesses ("The big corporations that won't let their profits fall by even one percent and give the customer the tax at the end when they should be paying the tax", "The people causing inflation and the corporations who aren't willing to lose any profit growth" and "The corporations who have to keep up their huge bonuses to their top people").
-This is especially the case especially among Democrats and, interestingly, high-income respondents.
+the tax", "The people causing inflation and the corporations who aren't willing to lose any profit growth," and "The corporations who have to keep up their huge bonuses to their top people").
+This is especially the case among Democrats and, interestingly, high-income respondents.
 Finally, people also mention the System overall ("Not so much angry at a specific person just the overall situation because people like me who are on a budget now have to learn to make that budget stretch thinner than we were already" and "The entire system").

 Stress caused by inflation.
 To probe further into the psychological impacts of inflation, I present respondents with a series of closed-ended, more specific questions.
 Figure 19 shows that 70% of respondents would be less stressed if inflation had been lower and three-quarters believe that inflation has worsened their outlook on their future economic well-being.
 Stress seems to have affected all income groups, but for different reasons.
 The lower rows of the figure show that among lower-income respondents, stress is mainly due to the inability to afford essentials (for 44% of respondents who report feeling more stressed) and the inability to pay rent (among 24% of them).
-For higher-income respondents, stress is caused by investment losses (37% of respondents) and to a lesser extent, cutting down on going out and holidays, paying their mortgage or college tuition for their children.
+For higher-income respondents, stress is caused by investment losses (37% of respondents) and to a lesser extent, cutting down on going out and holidays, and paying their mortgage or college tuition for their children.12